srpatel2000/Power-Outage-EDA/README.md

 * Null hypothesis: The missingness of "OUTAGE.DURATION" is not dependent on the compared column data.
 * Alt hypothesis: The missingness of "OUTAGE.DURATION" is dependent on the the compated column data.

-After conducting permutation tests on all columns within the dataset, we believe that our data is not NMAR (not missing at random) because all non trivial missingness columns have at leave one simulation that returned a p value less than 0.05, thus rejecting the null hypothesis.
+After conducting permutation tests on all columns within the dataset, we believe that our data is not NMAR (not missing at random) because all non trivial missingness columns have at least one simulation that returned a p value less than 0.05, thus rejecting the null hypothesis.

 ### Hypothesis Test
 From our EDA, we recognized that rural areas had a higher rate or outages related to weather compared to urban areas.
 This may be due to reasons such as rural areas having less facilities to protect their power plants from large weather disasters.